 — Governor Jared Polis (@GovofCO) July 9, 2019

-That black-furred wolf caught on video had a name, or a number at least: F1084.
-The 3-year-old female hailed from the Snake River Pack in Wyoming, a now-disbanded group that made its home in the Greater Yellowstone Ecosystem.
-And thanks to the tracking collar she wore, we have a rough idea of how she ended up in Colorado.
+That black-furred wolf caught on video had a name, or a number at least: M1084.
+The 3-year-old male hailed from the Snake River Pack in Wyoming, a now-disbanded group that made its home in the Greater Yellowstone Ecosystem.
+And thanks to the tracking collar he wore, we have a rough idea of how he ended up in Colorado.

-In a story for the Jackson Hole News and Guide, reporter Mike Koshmri chronicled F1084’s journey, which began in October 2018 when a pilot working for the Wyoming Fish and Game Department located her just south of Yellowstone National Park in the broad river valley known as the Thorofare, famous as the most remote wilderness in the lower 48 states.
-(Researchers had initially believed the wolf was male, and early news reports referred to her as such.)
-Over the next few months, F1084 headed east, wintering in the Absaroka Range and following the South Fork of the Shoshone River.
+In a story for the Jackson Hole News and Guide, reporter Mike Koshmri chronicled M1084’s journey, which began in October 2018 when a pilot working for the Wyoming Fish and Game Department located him just south of Yellowstone National Park in the broad river valley known as the Thorofare, famous as the most remote wilderness in the lower 48 states.
+[Editor’s note: In July 2021, several months after publication, Colorado wildlife scientists discovered M1084 was actually female.
+She has since been redesignated as F1084.]
+Over the next few months, M1084 headed east, wintering in the Absaroka Range and following the South Fork of the Shoshone River.
 The wolf registered one last time on South Pass, near the edge of the Wind River Range, before falling off of biologists’ maps on February 12, 2019, five months before it reappeared in Colorado.